-Gastroesophageal reflux disease (GERD) occurs in individuals when stomach acid flows backwards into the esophagus.
+Gastroesophageal reflux disease (GERD) occurs in individuals when stomach acid flows backwards into the oesophagus.
 This causes heartburn, a typical burning sensation in the chest, which is commonly referred to as acid reflux.

-GERD is a chronic disease that has the potential to damage one's esophagus tissues over a long period.
+GERD is a chronic disease that has the potential to damage one's oesophagus tissues over a long period.

 Read more about what is GERD disease, how to identify it, its symptoms, and more details.

 When you eat, your stomach is supposed to move the food downwards.
-However, if the stomach acid starts flowing backwards into your esophagus, you are bound to feel it.
-Consequently, the stomach acid burns and irritates the inner layers of your esophagus.
+However, if the stomach acid starts flowing backwards into your oesophagus, you are bound to feel it.
+Consequently, the stomach acid burns and irritates the inner layers of your oesophagus.
 Almost every individual has developed acid reflux occasionally.

 A few common symptoms of GERD are given below: